Sobeston/zig.guide/chapter-5.md

 Similar to how well formed code has a suspend for every resume, each `async` function invocation with a return value must be matched with an `await`.
 The value yielded by `await` on the async frame corresponds to the function's return.

 You may notice that `func3` here is a normal function (i.e. it has no suspend points - it is not an async function).
-Despite this, `func3` can work as an async function when called from an async invocation.
+Despite this, `func3` can work as an async function when called from an async invocation; the calling convention of `func3` doesn't have to be changed to async - `func3` can be of any calling convention.

 ```zig
 fn func3() u32 {